Geometric realization of algebraic conformal field theories: Introduction

 More importantly, each of these formulations has important and interesting connections within mathematics, for example the connection between conformal nets and Jones' theory of subfactors, or the connection between vertex operator algebras and `monstrous moonshine.'
 There are many examples of important results in conformal field theory which can be established in one of the frameworks but not the others\footnote{ For example, the rationality of orbifolds and cosets is an open problem in the theory of VOAs which has been solved in the context of conformal nets, whereas the rationality of many important examples has been established for VOAs, but not for conformal nets}, and it is very desirable to develop the connection between different formulations of CFT to the point that one may answer open questions about one version using a result from another.
 One striking example of the value of this approach is Wassermann's computation of the fusion rules for the $SU(N)_k$ conformal nets using smeared primary fields \cite{Wa98}, which provided a natural construction of subfactors with index $4 \cos^2 \frac{\pi}{n}$.

-Recently, Carpi, Kawahigashi, Longo and Weiner initiated a general theory relating vertex operator algebras and conformal nets \cite{CKLW15}.
+Recently, Carpi, Kawahigashi, Longo and Weiner initiated a general theory relating vertex operator algebras and conformal nets \cite{CKLW18}.
 They give a construction which produces a conformal net from a (simple, unitary) vetex operator algebra satisfying regularity conditions, which they show are satisfied by essentially every known vertex operator algebra.
 Moreover, they show how to recover the vertex operator algebra from the conformal net that it produces.

 In this paper, we will present an alternative, geometric perspective on the relationship between vertex operator algebras and conformal nets, based on a geometric picture of conformal nets introduced by Andr\'e Henriques \cite{Henriques14}.
-We will now outline this perspective in more detail.
+We will show that, in a broad class of examples, Segal's functorial definition of conformal field theory allows one to continuously interpolate between unitary vertex operator algebras and conformal nets.
+To our knowledge, these are the first results which unite the three definitions of conformal field theory.

+We will now outline Henriques' geometric picture of conformal nets in more detail.
 The dictionary between vertex operator algebras and the geometric picture of Segal CFT has long been understood by mathematicians and physicists.
 In Segal's picture, there is a a Hilbert space $\cH$ assigned to the circle $S^1$, and to every two dimensional complex bordism $\Sigma$ there is a one dimensional space of trace class linear maps

 In particular, one map $T:\cH \otimes \cH \to \cH$ assigned to a disk with two disks removed corresponds to the the state-field correspondence $a \mapsto Y(a,w)$ of a vertex operator algebra.
 More precisely, we have